-Money contributed to an HSA is contributed before tax and when used for qualified medical expenses, is withdrawn tax free.
-This is the best possible tax scenario out of them all.
-In order to be able to contribute to an HSA, the person must be enrolled in a high deductible health plan(HDHP).
-If you leave a job where you had a HDHP, and have money in your HSA, the money can still be used for qualified health expenses.
-The person just won't be able to continue to contribute to the HSA without participating in a HDHP.
+Money contributed to an HSA is added before tax and, when used for qualified medical expenses, is withdrawn tax-free.
+This situation is the best possible tax scenario out of them all.
+To be able to contribute to an HSA, the person must be enrolled in a high deductible health plan(HDHP).
+If you leave a job where you had an HDHP, and have money in your HSA, the money can still get used for qualified health expenses.
+The person won't be able to continue to contribute to the HSA without participating in an HDHP.

 Note #1: Savings inside an HSA can also carry into retirement and be used for qualified health expenses while in retirement.